sshovkov/recurse-center-journal/Week2.md

 [Github Repo](https://github.com/sshovkov/fractal-noise-generator)

-One of my focus areas for RC is experimenting with generative art, and I came across Perlin Noise while going down a rabbit-hole of procedural texture generation.
+One of my focus areas for RC is experimenting with generative art, and I came across Perlin Noise while going down a rabbit hole of procedural texture generation.

 Perlin noise is a procedural texture primitive, a type of gradient noise used in visual effects to increase the appearance of realism in computer graphics.